planetscale/docs/content/docs/psdb/overview.md

 category: 'concepts'
 ---

+# PlanetScaleDB Overview

+This documents briefly describes PlanetScaleDB and its usage.

 ## What is PlanetScaleDB?

 PlanetScaleDB is a fully managed, easy-to-use implementation of [Vitess](http://vitess.io), an open source MySQL sharding solution.